KLVTZ/janrain-union/readme.md

 Right now, we are using [Janrain demo products][se] as a basis for request.

 Biggest issue is creating a widget that interacts with federate (SSO service) and maintains these sessions throughout a user's lifetime.

-Goal is to reach out for help.
+We reached out to janrain and have a scheduled technical meeting this Friday.
+Hopefully we get the information we need in order to progress with this ><

 Checklist
 ---------